I recently had a conversation with a startup founder who was in the middle of calculating time to fill and measuring the success of his HR team.

 3. To calculate the average, use =AVERAGE([Range]) on the time-to-fill column.

-There are several factors impacting time to fill, and understanding these can help organizations refine their recruitment timelines.
-Let’s break the three most important factors down.
+We’ve found that several factors impact time to fill, and understanding these can help organizations refine their recruitment timelines.

 Specialist roles, such as IT and development, typically take longer to fill due to the need for specific skills or certifications.